The Experience Machine

 Seeing Seagulls

 Section titled “Seeing Seagulls”They provide a quick story explaining how predictions across cognition and our senses are interconnected.
-They heard seagulls outside, expected to see them, did not see them from the corner of their vision, got a prediction error, then turned to look, prediction errors being sent in a loop until they turned their head to look at the birds out their window.
+As an example, they heard seagulls outside, expected to see them, did not see them from the corner of their vision, got a prediction error, then turned to look, prediction errors being sent in a loop until they turned their head to look at the birds out their window.

 One Wiring Diagram to Rule Them All